iam-manzoor/Packer/BootCamp/packer.md

   - `locals` Gets calculated and stored in a variable.
 Can not be accessed outside of templates.

 - Builders:
-  - amazon-ebs
-  - amazon-ebssurrogate
-  - amazon-ebsvolume
-  - amazon-instance
+  - amazon-ebs: Creates EBS backed AMI instances
+  - amazon-ebssurrogate: Creates EBS-backed AMI from an existig instance as base.
+  - amazon-ebsvolume: Creates EBS volume with data from a custom build process
+  - amazon-instance: Creates instance store backed AMI.

+- Source: What is the source for the AMI which we are going to build.
   -
 -

 ## CI/CD